 177.1 GGGM Agnes Cunningham (1835-1929)

 Agnes was the first-born child to Andrew Cunningham and his first wife Catherine Bennet.
 No baptism record has been found, but other documents indicate she was born in 1835.
 She migrated to Australia as a young adult and had a relationship with a fellow Scot resulting in the birth of GM Margaret Allan Cunningham Mcfarlane.
-She married twice and was widowed twice with seven more children from the two marriages.
+Agnes married twice and was widowed twice with seven more children from the two marriages.
 She died in W.A. in 1929.
 See 184.0 for the amazing full story of Agnes Cunningham’s long life.

-177.2 William Cunningham (1844-1879) Son of Andrew Cunningham b1813
+177.2 William Cunningham (1844-1879): Son of Andrew Cunningham b1813

 William was born in Polmont on 18 Aug 1844 and named after his grandfather.
 In 1851 he was 6 and living with his parents at Bowhouse, Bo’ness.
 Like his half-sister Agnes, William started work at a young age, as a farm labourer/servant like his father.
 In 1861, the 16 year old, was one of seven servants working in the household of the Dunlop family in Claret Road, Polmont, about 5 miles from Bo’ness.
 He left that employment before 1871 and became an engine keeper, boarding with the Clarkson family in Manse St, West Calder.